loopwerk/loopwerk.io/content/articles/2025-06-12-django-local-times.md

                 # Activate the timezone for this request
                 timezone.activate(ZoneInfo(tzname))
             except Exception:
-                # Fallback to the default timezone (UTC) if the name is invalid
+                # Fallback to the project's default timezone if the name is invalid
                 timezone.deactivate()
         else:
+            # No cookie, so use the project's default timezone
             timezone.deactivate()

         return self.get_response(request)